Relief & Development

 Sustainable Development Goals

 Global Mission Partners is accredited by the Department of Foreign Affairs and Trade of the Australian Government.
-This accreditation requires a high standard of rigour in development projects conducted by COCOA.
+This accreditation requires a high standard of rigour in design, managing and reporting on development projects conducted by COCOA.
 It also gives GMP access to some funding streams, in particular the Australian Non-Government Organisation Cooperation Program.